SQream/sqream_docs/data_ingestion/inserting_data.rst

 * Applications such as :ref:`Tableau<connect_to_tableau>` and others have been tested, and work

-* Data types were not over-provisioned (e.g. don't use VARCHAR(2000) to store a short string)
+* Data types were not over-provisioned (e.g. don't use TEXT to store a short string)

 File Soure Location when Loading
 --------------------------------